Mackrics/ricethemes/README.md

 rice your ggplots.
 Although they will make your plots look a little bit nicer, I can not guarantee a performance improvement.

-# TODO
-- [x] add documentation to all functions in package
-- [ ] add images in readme showcasing themes
-- [ ] build pkgdown website

 # Installation

 You can install this package using the [pak package](https://pak.r-lib.org/):